kubevirt/kubevirt.github.io/_posts/2020-02-20-Advanced-scheduling-with-affinity-rules.md

 For instance, below it is partly shown a snippet of the deployment object for virt-api and virt-controller.
 Notice the following affinity rule created:

 1. **podAntiAffinity rule**.
 This rule ensures that two replicas of the same application should not run if possible in the same Kubernetes node (`kubernetes.io/hostname`).
 It is used the key `kubevirt.io` to match the application `virt-api` or `virt-controller`.
-See that it is a soft requirement, which means that the kube-scheduler will try to match the rule, however if it is not possible it can place both replicas in the same node.
+See that it is a soft requirement, which means that the kube-scheduler will try to match the rule, however, if it is not possible it can place both replicas in the same node.

 ```yaml
         apiVersion: apps/v1